RedisLabs/redislabs-docs/content/modules/modules-lifecycle.md

 ## Modules end of life schedule {#modules-endoflife-schedule}

-End-of-Life for a given Major version is 18 months after the formal release of that version or 12 months after the release of the next-subsequent (following) version, whichever comes last.
+End-of-Life for a given Major version is 18 months after the formal release of that version or 12 months after the release of the next subsequent (following) version, whichever comes last.

 ### RediSearch